New Jersey Route 129

-Route 129 is a major arterial boulevard state highway in the capital city of Trenton, New Jersey.
-The highway runs along Canal Boulevard, a four-lane arterial through portions of Trenton, serving as an alternative highway to its parent, Route 29.
-The route begins at an intersection with Lamberton Road in Hamilton Township, heads northward along the River Line maintained by New Jersey Transit until terminating at an interchange with U.S. Route 1 (US 1; the Trenton Freeway).
+Route 129 is a north-south expressway in the capital city of Trenton, New Jersey.
+The highway runs along Canal Boulevard through portions of Trenton, serving as an alternative highway to its parent, Route 29.
+The route begins at an intersection with South Lamberton Road in Hamilton Township, and heads northward along NJ Transit's River Line until terminating at an interchange with U.S. Route 1 (US 1; the Trenton Freeway).

 The original use of Route 129 opened in 1961 on what is now Interstate 295 (I-295) from the Scudder Falls Bridge to Scotch Road in Trenton.
 The route was replaced in 1974 by I-95 (re-designated as I-295 in 2018), while the route's current incarnation opened in September 1993 along a former portion of the Delaware and Raritan Canal.
 The route has remained virtually untouched since its opening.

 Route description

-Route 129 begins at an intersection with Lamberton Road on the Delaware River in Hamilton Township.
-The highway proceeds northward, passing through small fields and tree patches until reaching railroad tracks, where the route turns to the northwest, paralleling its parent, the Route 29 freeway to the west.
-Route 129 then becomes a divided highway, intersecting with an onramp to Route 29 and passing to the east of a large factory.
+Route 129 begins at an intersection with South Lamberton Road on the Delaware River in Hamilton Township.
+The highway proceeds northward as a two-lane divided freeway, passing through small fields and tree patches until reaching NJ Transit's River Line, where the route turns to the northwest, paralleling its parent, the Route 29 freeway to the west.
+Route 129 then intersects an onramp to Route 29 and passes to the east of a large factory.
 From there, the highway merges back together and comes upon a partial interchange with Route 29.
-Route 129 itself continues along the railroad tracks on Canal Boulevard, entering the city of Trenton, where it becomes a divided highway once again.
+Route 129 itself continues along the railroad tracks on Canal Boulevard, entering the city of Trenton, where it becomes a four-lane freeway.

-At an intersection with Mercer County Route 650 (Lalor Street), Route 129 develops a grassy median and heads along the industrial portion of the city.
-With NJ Transit's River Line paralleling the highway, the state road serves access to large factories, a large residential district and a train station between Lalor Street and Cass Street.
-Route 129 continues northward along Canal, crossing under US 206 (South Broad Street) with a southbound exit to that road.
-It crosses Hamilton Avenue before reaching an interchange with US 1, where Route 129 ends and Canal Boulevard's right of way merges into the Trenton Freeway.
+At an intersection with Mercer County Route 650 (Lalor Street), Route 129 develops a grassy median and heads along the industrial portion of the city as a four-lane expressway.
+With NJ Transit's River Line paralleling the highway, the state road serves access to large factories, a large residential district and Cass Street station along the River Line between Lalor Street and Cass Street.
+Route 129 continues northward along Canal, crossing under US 206 (South Broad Street) with a southbound exit to that road before passing east of CURE Insurance Arena.
+It crosses Hamilton Avenue north of the Hamilton Avenue station serving the light rail line before passing over Amtrak's Northeast Corridor railroad line and reaching an interchange with US 1, where Route 129 ends and Canal Boulevard's right of way merges into the Trenton Freeway.
 This interchange has access to northbound US 1 and from southbound US 1, westbound Route 33, and Market Street.